andreasfink/ulib/README.md

 * Dealing with Config files.
 (UMConfig)
 * Provide a built in HTTP Server (UMHTTPServer)
 * Dealing with Layers of communication protocols (UMLayer) and their asynchronous tasks (UMLayerTask)
-* Dealing with Background tasks
+* Dealing with Background tasks (UMBackgrounder)
-* Dealing with logging
+* Dealing with logging (UMLogHandler)
-* Background tasks
-* Objects with a history of what changed
+* Objects with a history of what changed (UM)
-* Synchronized Array and Dictionaries
+* Synchronized Array and Dictionaries, Dictionaries with sorted keys
 * Task Queues and generic Queues
 * Network Sockets (TCP, UDP, SCTP) including SSL (using openSSL)
 * Micosecond timers, Locks, Timers, Througput counters